Conventional Loan Limits for 2025

-In 2023, home price growth decelerated from the record pace of 2021 and 2022, but housing values increased 5.56%, according to the Federal Housing Finance Agency (FHFA).
+In 2024, home price growth remained steady, with housing values rising 5.2%, according to the Federal Housing Finance Agency (FHFA).

 The increase will give borrowers potential access to larger amounts of financing, broadening their homeownership prospects.